Monastir During the Holocaust

 (Helena Leon Ishach, a doctor from Monastir)

 On 11 March, eleven leaders of the Jewish community of Monastir (among them Leon Kamhi) that had been deported to the Bulgarian countryside in December 1942 were brought by train from Sofia to Skopje.
 On arrival, the policemen beat them and brought them to the local prison.
-The following day they were brought by bayonet to the “Monopol” factory warehouses where, as stated, all the Jews of Macedonia had been assembled.
+The following day they were brought by guards armed with bayonets to the “Monopol” factory warehouses where, as stated, all the Jews of Macedonia had been assembled.

 The Deportation to Treblinka